Peter-Kahl/The-Epistemic-Architecture-of-Power/README.md

 ### How Knowledge Control Sustains Authority in Social Structures

-#### Revealing the hidden rules of power: who controls what we know, and how institutions can be made accountable.
+#### _Revealing the hidden rules of power: who controls what we know, and how institutions can be made accountable._

-by Peter Kahl, 10 August 2025\
+by Peter Kahl, 10 August 2025
-2nd Edition 16 August 2025

 DOI: 10.13140/RG.2.2.14628.54402